BigDataIA-Spring2024-Sec1-Team5/Perclias---FinalProject/README.md

 ## Overview

-Perclias sounds like an innovative and promising project!
+Perclias is an innovative and promising project!
 Leveraging conversational AI to assist patients and healthcare professionals can greatly enhance the efficiency and effectiveness of healthcare delivery.
 By analyzing patient-doctor conversations and utilizing data-driven approaches, Perclias can provide personalized healthcare solutions, diagnosis, and treatment recommendations tailored to individual needs.
 This could significantly improve patient outcomes and streamline the healthcare process.

 ## Problem statement
 ● Inefficient Information Management: Manual capture and organization of patient-doctor conversations can be time-consuming and prone to errors, leading to inefficiencies in healthcare delivery.